onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Dual
   * Sonoff RF Bridge with remote Switches
   * Sonoff Touch
-  * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because I have no good implementation of an energy monitor in ESPHome.
+  * Sonoff Basic (Wifi not working well with EPHome or Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because I have no good implementation of an energy monitor in ESPHome.
-* Experimenting with Shelly Devices
+* Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip form TI, no ESP, so we'll have to use the original Firmware.
 * Now all of my HC-SR501 PIR Sensors are connected to two big input arrays I built into old CAT6 patch panels with an ESP12 and 4 PCF8574 I2C I/O Expanders, this makes 24 I/O lines per panel.
 On these runs ESPHome.
 * Yamaha RXV (4 devices)
 * SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read it's status for controlling lights & the shutters)